cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ### Crafting the transaction

 Let's begin building our transaction.
-Before we start we will again, need some setup, to make the transaction building easier.
+Before we start, we will again need some setup to make the transaction building easier.
 Query your payment address and take note of the different values present.

 ```bash